Try our new research platform with insights from 80,000+ expert users

 Valuable Features

-New Relic offers real-time monitoring, detailed insights, and integration tools, enhancing application performance management with user-friendly scalability.
+New Relic offers easy installation, real-time monitoring, detailed insights, custom dashboards, and efficient integration, enhancing application performance and optimization.

 Our architecture is written in several languages, and one area where Datadog particularly shines is in providing first-class support for a multitude of programming languages.